Flow Matching for Accelerated Simulation of Atomic Transport in Crystalline Materials: Results

 where for each species $\mathcal{S} \in \{ \text{lithium}, \text{frame} \}$, $\sigma_\mathcal{S}$ selects a scale value from the hyperparameters $\{ \sigma_\mathcal{S}^\text{small}, \sigma_\mathcal{S}^\text{large} \}$ based on a binary classifier's prediction of whether the displacements for $\mathcal{S}$ will be small or large.
 The classifier utilizes temperature and the average-pooled atomic invariant features of $\mathcal{S}$, extracted from a pre-trained MACE-MP-0 model \citep{batatia2024foundation}, based on the initial material structure $\mathcal{M}_0$.
 Further details about the classifier model are provided in \cref{sec:prior_selector_model}.

 \textbf{Flow parametrization.} Following \citet{pooladian2023multisample}, we select the linear interpolation between the prior sample and the data sample as a conditional flow:

 This satisfies the symmetry constraints in \cref{eq:flow_perm,eq:flow_rot}.
 The marginal flow approximator $v_t(\bm{D}_t, \bm{X}_\tau, \bm{L}, \bm{a}, T; \theta)$ should also respect these symmetry constraints.
 We adopt the PaiNN model \citep{schutt2021equivariant} to balance expressiveness with inference speed.
-PaiNN is an equivariant graph neural network that outputs scalar and vector quantities based on the atomistic graph, incorporating scalar and vector node features.
 The structure is encoded using a radial basis function expansion of atomic distances and the unit vector directions along edges (\cref{eq:painn_scalar_message,eq:painn_vector_message}).
 We observed that encoding the intermediate structure $\bm{X}_\tau + \bm{D}_t$ significantly improves prediction performance (\cref{table:painn_ablation}).
 Thus, we modify the message-passing layers of PaiNN to accept two structural inputs: $\bm{X}_\tau$ and $\bm{X}_\tau + \bm{D}_t$.
-Additionally, the intermediate displacements $\bm{D}_t$ are used to construct the vector node features.
 Further details on the model architecture and modifications are given in \cref{sec:flow_model_architecture}.

 \textbf{\textit{Propagator} and \textit{Corrector} models.} While, in theory, a single generative model should suffice to learn the density, prediction errors would arise from two sources: inaccuracies in the marginal flow prediction and discretization errors in the flow integration.
 Moreover, since the trajectory generation is performed autoregressively, applying the generative model iteratively compounds these errors over time.
 To address this, in addition to the flow matching model described earlier (\textit{Propagator}), we introduce an auxiliary flow matching model named \textit{Corrector}, inspired by \citet{fu2023simulate}, to rectify potential errors in the predicted displacements.